 Prepare for the First Days

-Back to School: Preparing for Day One," Rebecca Alber provides six tips for helping both new teachers arrive for the first day of school rested, relaxed, and ready.
+In "Back to School: Preparing for Day One," Rebecca Alber provides six tips for helping both new teachers arrive for the first day of school rested, relaxed, and ready.
 Want more tips?
 Read veteran teacher Lisa Mims’s post, "You Only Get One First Day of School," for additional guidance.
 It's helpful to spend some time thinking about the tone you'd like to set in your classroom as the foundation for your classroom routines.
 To help, high school teacher Jose Vilson offers three handy shortcuts in his "Cheat Sheet for the First Days of School."
-Review Planning and Time-Management Tips

 Maia Heyck explains how to get started with weekly planning in "7-Step Prep: Make a Weekly Plan for YOU!"
 Weekly planners, whether digital or handwritten, can help you get a handle on your weekly tasks.
 Feeling short on time?
 Also from Heyck, "5 Ways to Make the Most of Your Non-Teaching Time" explores helpful strategies to squeeze a few extra minutes back into your day.
-Build a Personal Learning Network

 How to Get Started

 A personal learning network (PLN) can help connect new teachers to mentors, resources, and support.
 Tom Whitby, a 40-year veteran of the teaching profession, offers some basic, practical wisdom about what a PLN is and how to get one in "How Do I Get a PLN?"
 Also explore Lisa Dabbs’s "5 Tips for New Teachers to Become Connected Educators."
 For more resources from Connected Educator Month, Edutopia has compiled a big list of CEM resources.

 Social-media and curation tools can be valuable avenues for discovering and sharing content and making meaningful connections.
 Read "How to Use Twitter to Grow Your PLN" by Betty Ray, for some tips on getting started with Twitter.
 Not sure about the value of Twitter in education?
 VideoAmy’s "Five-Minute Film Festival: Twitter in Education" makes a strong case and is a source of useful guidance.
 Beth Holland has written a useful review of other curation and connection tools in "Tools for Professional Learning: Curate, Share, Connect."

 Collaboration can help new teachers avoid isolation and find sources of support.
 For more on the how (and why), check out the following posts: